icyheights/workflow/linux/minimal.md

 * lightdm as display manager
 * i3 as window manager
+* arandr for monitor setup
 * zsh for interactive shell
+* wicd for network configuration
+* numlockx to turn on NumLock on startup (call `numlockx on` at some autorun script)
+* pmount for mounting removable drives as user
 * DejaVu Sans Mono for terminal font
-* pmount for mounting removable drives as user